Read This First

 Faith & Rationality becomes teachable through 1st Essay Prompt, An Examination of Intrinsic Irrationality, The Ubiquity Defense of Faith, and Semantic Confusion and Its Implications.

-The anchors here are 1st Essay Prompt, An Examination of Intrinsic Irrationality, and The Ubiquity Defense of Faith.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
+Keep 1st Essay Prompt, An Examination of Intrinsic Irrationality, and The Ubiquity Defense of Faith in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.

 - 1st Essay Prompt.